The Search for Yitzchak's Wife and the Servant's Retelling/0

 • Prohibition to take Yitzchak to Mesopotamia – The servant does not tell the family that he had asked whether he was permitted to bring Yitzchak back to Avraham's homeland and does not share Avraham's negative response.

-• Ten camels and journey – The account of the taking of ten camels laden with goods and the journey to Aram Naharayim is found only in the narrator's version.
+• Ten camels and journey – The account of the taking of ten camels laden with goods and the journey to Aram Naharayim is found only in the initial account.

 • Doubts regarding success – The servant leaves out his personal questioning of whether his mission was successful (as expressed in verse 21).